REELY'S

 Frank Lebby Stanton

 Frank Lebby Stanton was born in Charleston, South Carolina, in 1857.
 He received a common school education and was apprenticed at the early age of twelve as a printer.
 From 1889 until his death in 1927 he was editorial writer for the Atlanta Constitution.
 Frank L. Stanton was named Poet Laureate of Georgia in 1925.
-Many of his poems, such as Mighty Lak A Rose, have been set to music.
+Many of his poems have been set to music, most notably Mighty Lak A Rose.